Skip to content

 Key Takeaways

-If you are considering applying for a trade mark to be registered for your business in England, it is highly worthwhile to consider obtaining legal advice on your application.
+If you are considering registering a trademark for your business in England, consider obtaining legal advice on your application.
 Trade mark applications require care, and there are a lot of common mistakes that result in failed applications by those with limited experience in the area.
-Further, a legal professional can assist you during the trade mark registration process in choosing all correct classifications.
+Further, a legal professional can assist you during the trade mark registration process in choosing all the correct classifications.

 If you need help or advice around registering a trade mark, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.